The National Survey of Children's Health

 The previous version of the NSCH was conducted three times between 2003 and 2012.
 In 2003, 2007, and 2011/12, the NSCH was conducted using telephone methodology, and was conducted by the National Center for Health Statistics at the Centers for Disease Control under the direction and sponsorship of the federal Maternal and Child Health Bureau (MCHB).

-The full 2016 NSCH public-use file (PUF) is available on the Census Bureau's NSCH page.
-Additionally, national and state estimates for all Title V National Performance Measures (NPMs) and National Outcome Measures (NOMs) from the 2016 NSCH are available on the interactive data query.
-A fully cleaned and coded dataset and codebook is available from the DRC Data Set Request Page.
+The full 2016 and 2017 NSCH public-use files (PUF) are available on the Census Bureau's NSCH page.
+Additionally, national and state estimates for all Title V National Performance Measures (NPMs) and National Outcome Measures (NOMs) from the 2016 and combined 2016-17 NSCH are available on the interactive data query.
+Fully cleaned data sets and codebooks are available through the DRC Data Set Request Page.

-The 2016-2017 NSCH data will be available in fall 2018.
-The NOMs and NPMs were released on October 1st, 2018, and the full dataset will be available in early November, 2018.
-The fully cleaned and coded dataset and codebook will be available in December 2018.
+The combined 2016-2017 NSCH data are now available through the interactive data query and its data set and codebook can now be requested.
+The NOMs and NPMs were released on October 1st, 2018, and the full data was released December 2018.
 The 2017 single-year NSCH data will be available in spring 2019.

 The Data Resource Center takes the results from the NSCH and makes them easily accessible to parents, researchers, community health providers and anyone interested in maternal and child health.
 Data on this site are for the nation and each of the 50 states plus the District of Columbia.
 State and national data can be further refined to assess differences by race/ethnicity, income, type of health insurance, and a variety of other important demographic and health status characteristics.
 Additional resources on the survey can be found on the following pages: